dingqiangliu/DocQAwithLLM/README.md

-# Running Llama 2 and other Open-Source LLMs on CPU Inference Locally for Document Q&A
+# Running Open-Source LLMs on CPU Inference Locally for Document Q&A

 ### Clearly explained guide for running quantized open-source LLM applications on CPUs using LLama 2, C Transformers, GGML, and LangChain